A mutation-selection model for general genotypes with recombination: Overview of the remainder of the work

 \section{Overview of the remainder of the work}

-We define the measure-valued dynamical system \eqref{model_informal} rigorously in Chapter~\ref{sec:model} and establish the existence and uniqueness of solutions.
+We define the measure-valued dynamical system \eqref{E:model_informal} rigorously in Chapter~\ref{Ch:model} and establish the existence and uniqueness of solutions.

-We investigate in Chapter~\ref{S:convergence_to_equilibrium} whether the dynamical system has equilibria and whether these equilibria are stable and attractive.
+We investigate in Chapter~\ref{Ch:equilibria} whether the dynamical system has equilibria and whether these equilibria are stable and attractive.

-We devote Chapters \ref{sec:limit} to \ref{sec:partial} to showing that the dynamical system is a limit of discrete-generation, infinite-population models.
-We define the discrete-generation models in Chapter~\ref{sec:limit} and we state the convergence theorem and its hypotheses in Chapter~\ref{S:conv_hyp_state}.
-As a first step towards the proof of the convergence result, we show in Chapter~\ref{sec:complete} that an analogous convergence result holds when the recombination mechanism is replaced by a complete Poissonization operation that destroys all linkage between loci in a single step.
+We devote Chapters \ref{Ch:discrete_time} to \ref{Ch:convergence} to showing that the dynamical system is a limit of discrete-generation, infinite-population models.
+We define the discrete-generation models in Chapter~\ref{Ch:discrete_time} and we preview the convergence theorem and its hypotheses in Chapter~\ref{Ch:hypotheses}.
+As a first step towards the proof of the convergence result, we show in Chapter~\ref{Ch:complete_Poisson} that an analogous convergence result holds when the recombination mechanism is replaced by a complete Poissonization operation that destroys all linkage between loci in a single step.
 The proof of the actual convergence result is quite involved and requires a number of technical estimates that, loosely speaking, bound the extent to which selection reintroduces linkage that has been partially removed by recombination.
-We present these preliminary results in Chapter~\ref{sec:techlem}.
-We complete the proof of the convergence theorem in Chapter~\ref{sec:partial}.
+We present these preliminary results in Chapter~\ref{Ch:techlem}.
+We state the convergence theorem and complete its proof in Chapter~\ref{Ch:convergence}.

-The passage from the discrete-generation mutation-selection-recombination model to its continuous-time limit involves the ``linearization'' of operators that describe mutation and selection.
-This linearization is essentially a consequence of the fact that $\log\bE \left[e^{-T}\right]$ is approximately $-\bE [T]$ when the nonnegative random variable $T$ is close to the being constant.
-A simple quantitative version of this observation is used several times in this work.
-We state the result and prove it in Appendix~\ref{S:exp_approx}.
+The appendix contains relevant versions of results from the literature as well as technical results about Poisson random measures and Radon-Nikodym derivatives that are used throughout the main text.